neurogears/niddk-2018/_worksheets/03-state-machines.md

 ---
 layout: worksheet
-title: State Machine
+title: State Machines
-permalink: /worksheets/state-machine/
+permalink: /worksheets/state-machines/
 ---

 When designing operant behaviour assays in systems neuroscience, it is useful to describe the task as a sequence of states that the system goes through (e.g. stimulus on, stimulus off, reward, inter-trial interval, etc).
 Progression through these states is driven by events, which can be either internal or external to the system (e.g. button press, timeout, stimulus offset, movement onset).
-It is common to describe the interplay between states and events in the form of a state-machine diagram, or graph, where nodes are states, and arrows are events.
+It is common to describe the interplay between states and events in the form of a finite-state machine diagram, or graph, where nodes are states, and arrows are events.

 For example, a simple reaction time task where the subject needs to press a button as fast as possible following a stimulus is described in the following diagram: